 Detailed features will cover design, technology such as propulsion systems, towing gear, and firefighting systems, builders, operators, operations, environmental issues, safety, crewing and training, legal and regulatory requirements.
 It will also cover key commercial aspects of the towage market such as contracts and cost issues.
 There will be regular reports on newbuild projects, deliveries, and descriptions of significant new vessels.

 The journal will cover the specific commercial aspects of coastal and international towage projects and the vessels designed and employed for such jobs.

 Emergency towage and salvage operations require highly specialised vessels and operational expertise.
 Tug Technology & Business will provide detailed information on the design, builders, technology and equipment on these specialised vessels as well as coverage of salvage operations, operators, safety, environmental issues, insurance and legal issues.

-Tug Technology & Business is edited by experienced maritime journalist Clive Woodbridge and provides the tug industry with essential reading in all aspects of towage, including users of towage services.
+Tug Technology & Business is edited by experienced maritime journalist Martyn Wingrove and provides the tug industry with essential reading in all aspects of towage, including users of towage services.
 It gives in-depth specialist and independent editorial on the key technology challenges and the solutions that the industry requires.